tristan-orourke/go.talent.c4nada.ca/README.md

 The shortlinks are automatically updated on each change to this repository

+## Why?

+Maintaining a shortlink service with other people allows:
+1. Building a common language of keywords, helpful for voice communication and finding the digital resources themselves,
+2. Updating shortlink keywords allows resources to be migrated without requiring everyone to be notified.

 | Workflow | Status |
 |----------|--------|
 | :gear: [`update-shortlinks`][] | :scroll: [![Shortlink Badge][shortlink-badge]][shortlink-logs]